samtron1412/docs/tech/it/sw/apache-kafka.md

 - `StreamsConfig.APPLICATION_ID_CONFIG`: a unique identifier of the Streams application to distinguish itself with other applications talking to the same Kafka cluster

+# Command Line Tools

+## Delete a topic

+Set `delete.topic.enable=true` in `server.properties`

+then you can run this command:

+`bin/kafka-topics.sh --zookeeper localhost:2181 --delete --topic test`